charanparsa/CIS641-HW2-parsa/README.md

 *# GURUCHARAN PARSA*
 * I love playing games
 * I like to learn new things and cultures
-* I am a moviebuzz
+* I am a movie buff

 ## **TECHNICAL BACKGROUND**
 I have completed my UG in computer science in which I have covered basics of python, java, data structures, c, c++